projectatomic/skopeo/docs/skopeo.1.md

 **Note:** If you do use this, make sure that the image can not be changed at the source location between the times of its verification and use.

+## skopeo add-signature
+**skopeo add-signature** [**--reference=**_signing-reference_] _image-reference key-fingerprint_

+Add an additional signature to an image in its current location.
+If only one signature is needed, using `skopeo copy --sign-by` instead to publish and sign an image in a single step is recommended over using `skopeo copy` followed by `skopeo add-signature`.

+  _reference_ A reference to the image

+  _key-fingerprint_ Key identity to use for signing

+  **--reference** Add a signature for the specified reference, instead of the image's default.

+## skopeo verify-signature
+**skopeo verify-signature** [**--reference=**_verify-reference_] _image-reference key-fingerprint_

+Verify a signature on an image now.
+Its digest will be printed on success.

+  _reference_ A reference expected to identify the image

+  _key-fingerprint_ Expected identity of the signing key

+  **--reference** Verify a signature for the specified reference, instead of the image's default.

+**Note:** If you do use this, make sure that the image can not be changed at the specified location between the times of its verification and use.

 ## skopeo help
 show help for `skopeo`